schematics/schematics/README.md

 ### Aggregating Errors

-schematics's validation methods can also give you a list of which individual fields Failed Validation.
-Calling a model's `validate()` method with `validate_all=True` Will raise a `ModelException` whose `errors_list` attriute is a list of 0 or more exceptions, and calling `validate_class_fields` with `validate_all=True` will return the same list.
+schematics' validation methods can also give you a list of which individual fields failed validation.
+Calling a model's `validate()` method with `validate_all=True` will raise a `ModelException` whose `errors_list` attriute is a list of 0 or more exceptions, and calling `validate_class_fields` with `validate_all=True` will return the same list.